 - Include a summary of yourself, including basic skills and career objectives.

-- Detail any accomplishments you made previously in your career, such as at work or school.
+- Detail any accomplishments you made previously in your careers, such as at work or school.

 - List your previous work experience in reverse chronological order, along with your responsibilities and duties for each job.
 You may also list each company’s name and address for further context.